sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 * `prometheus-tls-secret`
 * `alertmanager-tls-secret`

-These secrets can be manually created, but if any do not exist, then [cert-manager](https://cert-manager.io/) is required to create the missing certificates.

-cert-manager is not required if TLS is disabled or if all of the TLS secrets exist prior to deployment.
+If any of the required certificates do not exist, the deployment process will attempt to use [cert-manager](https://cert-manager.io/) to generate the missing certificates.
+If the required certificates do not exist and cert-manager is not available, the deployment process will fail. cert-manager is not required if TLS is disabled or if all of the TLS secrets exist prior to deployment.

 For in-cluster (east-west traffic) TLS for monitoring components,
 [cert-manager](https://cert-manager.io/) populates these secrets, which